Secure & Anonymous

 We help build partnerships between labs, governments, hospitals, and universities to generate science-based solutions for your family, community, and state — when outcomes matter most.
 Those deep integrations allow for quick exposure notification delivery, and access to time-sensitive and critical information in an instant.

-Covid Watch works, and we have the results to prove it.
+WeHealth's technology works, we have the results to prove it.

-In June of 2020, the University of Arizona first announced that it would begin a pilot of the Covid Watch app as part of a comprehensive strategy to help students successfully, and safely, return back to campus in the fall.
+In June of 2020, the University of Arizona first announced that it would begin a pilot of the WeHealth Arizona app (formerly known as Covid Watch Arizona) as part of a comprehensive strategy to help students successfully, and safely, return back to campus in the fall.
 The results demonstrated an estimated 11% reduction in R(t)(rate of transmission) and a 47% rate of adoption among those infected.

 Why does this matter?
 That 11% compounds exponentially with each wave of cases.
 More importantly, it demonstrates that the true power of this technology lies with its users.
 That's you.